Date last updated: 21 December 2021

 Some organisations can give you advice[, and others provide self-help information.
 See our information on getting legal help for full details of organisations that can provide legal information and advice.

 If you were married or in a civil partnership you can find out about what’s involved in getting a divorce or dissolution, when it’s possible and how to do it with this handy guide from AdviceNow.

-Find out how to make arrangements and decisions about your children’s living arrangements and when they spend time with each parent in our factsheet, making arrangements for your children.
+Find out how to make arrangements and decisions about your children’s living arrangements and when they spend time with each parent in our information on making arrangements for your children.

 We also have detailed frequently asked questions about contact issues that affect families who are separating or have separated.

 Finances and the law

 Advice Now’s guides to sorting out your finances when you get divorced can help you understand how a court would divide your finances, and to help you reach an agreement without going through the courts.
 If you’re not married to your child’s other parent they also have a guide for splitting up when you were not married.

 If you’re already involved in alegal case with your child’s other parent and will be going to court, you can find out how to represent yourself with this Advice Now video.
 You may also find Rights of Women’s guide to preparing for court hearings useful.